2021–2026 NCAA conference realignment: Big South Conference

 On February 7, 2020, North Carolina A&T State University announced it would join Big South from the MEAC as a full member, including football, starting in 2021–22.

 On January 25, 2022, the Colonial Athletic Association announced that Big South Conference full member Hampton and football-only member Monmouth would join both sides of the CAA for the 2022–23 season.
 On February 22, the CAA announced that North Carolina A&T would join the all-sports CAA in 2022–23 and CAA Football a year later.
 These departures, along with football-only members Kennesaw State and North Alabama leaving to play in the ASUN Conference, at the time brought the Big South membership down to 10 full members and 5 football members, the latter being one short of the conference minimum.
 (Big South full member Presbyterian plays non-scholarship football in the Pioneer Football League.)
 On March 29, 2022, the football membership was restored to 6 with the announcement that Bryant would join as a football-only member effective with the 2022 season, but A&T's 2023 departure for CAA Football would again reduce the football membership to 5.
 On August 3, 2022, the Big South lost another football member as Campbell announced that it would join both sides of the CAA for the 2023–24 academic year, followed on August 10, 2023, by Bryant announcing its own move to CAA Football for 2024–25, and then on November 28 by Robert Morris announcing it would return to its former full-time home of the Northeast Conference as a football associate.

-As noted previously, the Big South and OVC effectively merged their football leagues in 2023.
+As noted previously, the Big South and OVC effectively merged their football leagues in 2023, with the merged football league being reincorporated into the OVC in 2026.

 Big Sky Conference

 Southern Utah left the Big Sky Conference for the WAC on July 1, 2022.
 Southern Utah's departure left the Big Sky with 10 full members, all of which sponsor football, with Cal Poly and UC Davis as football-only members.

 On June 18, 2025, Sacramento State announced it would leave the Big Sky for the non-football Big West Conference effective in 2026.
 At the time, Sacramento State was attempting to start a transition from FCS to FBS despite not having an invitation from an FBS conference.
 One week later on June 25, the Big Sky announced that it would add Southern Utah and Utah Tech, the two Utah schools that would be left behind in the ASUN/WAC reorganization, effective in 2026.
+Sacramento State would eventually receive a football-only invitation from the Mid-American Conference effective with the 2026 season.